axelclark/ex338/web/templates/page/2018_rules.html.md

-### 338 Rules for 2017 Season
+### 338 Rules for 2018 Season

 1. **1.
-Season:** The 2017 338 Season includes only sports with Championship game/series occurring in calendar year 2017.
+Season:** The 2018 338 Season includes only sports with Championship game/series occurring in calendar year 2018.
+World Cup will replace EPL this year.
+All other sports will remain the same.

 2. **2.
 Rosters:** Each Owner has 20 roster slots with one slot dedicated to each sport (14 slots) and 6 slots open to any sport.
 Roster slots may be left open at any time.